'General Hospital' Weekly Spoilers: Nina Wants Answers, Chase Faces Questions, And Liz Holds Back

 The latest General Hospital spoilers reveal that the week of June 18 will be filled with enticing action.
 Obrecht still has Peter hidden away in a cabin, but Julian and Kim are nearby and heard his screams, while Carly is struggling in Ferncliff.
-Chase has a juicy past with Nelle and Sonny is desperate for information from Mike, but teasers suggest that there are setbacks on the way on multiple fronts.
+Chase has a juicy past with Nelle, and Sonny is desperate for information from Mike, but teasers suggest that there are setbacks on the way on multiple fronts.

 Kim and Julian’s camping trip took a turn when they ran into Obrecht and heard Peter screaming.
-General Hospital spoilers from SheKnows Soaps indicate that Liesl will scramble to cover her tracks and it looks like she might be successful at this point.
-Nina will run into Drew and continue to be rattled as she scrambles to keep up with things and it sounds as if Valentin will try once again to smooth things over with her, albeit unsuccessfully.
+General Hospital spoilers from SheKnows Soaps indicate that Liesl will scramble to cover her tracks, and it looks like she might be successful at this point.
+Nina will run into Drew and continue to be rattled as she scrambles to keep up with things, and it sounds as if Valentin will try once again to smooth things over with her, albeit unsuccessfully.

-Viewers learned some stunning tidbits about Chase’s past with Nelle and General Hospital spoilers detail that he will soon face tough questions from both Michael and Dante.
+Viewers learned some stunning tidbits about Chase’s past with Nelle, and General Hospital spoilers detail that he will soon face tough questions from both Michael and Dante.
 Soap Central notes that Nelle will be distracted by her past, and GH fans know that this big reveal about Chase and Nelle will shake things up for some time to come.

 Carly's seeing things, West Coast.
 Can Kevin help her out from under Mary Pat's thumb… or is he a figment of her medication? #GH is brand-new and STARTS NOW on ABC! #GH55 pic.twitter.com/3z5N3ysyxg